IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Experiments

-\textbf{Structure Elucidation with Chemical Information.} While our~\proposed~is primarily designed under the assumption that only the IR spectrum is available, in real-world analytical settings, it is common to incorporate additional chemical information to support structure elucidation \cite{alberts2024unraveling}.
+\textbf{Structure Elucidation with Chemical Information.} It is worth noting that \proposed~is primarily developed with the assumption that the IR spectrum is the only available information; however, in practice, supplementary analyses often provide additional chemical data that can be leveraged to support structure elucidation \citep{alberts2024unraveling}.
 To reflect this practical scenario, we consider three types of chemical information: atom types, scaffold (i.e., molecular backbone), and carbon count.
 In each case, the relevant chemical information is appended as a textual sentence to the prompt of the corresponding expert agent as described in Section \ref{Incorporating Prior Knowledge into Agent Reasoning}.
 From Table~\ref{tab: prior knowledge}, we make the following observations: \textbf{(1)} Even a brief textual prompt containing chemical information can enhance the model's ability to predict accurate molecular structures.
 Without requiring any architecture modifications or retraining, \proposed~ is able to successfully incorporate additional information into each expert's reasoning process through prompt-based interaction, leveraging the inherent reasoning capabilities of LLMs. \textbf{(2)} Among the various types of chemical information, we observe that incorporating \textbf{Atom Types} information enables the model to generate more accurate molecular structures compared to other types of chemical information.
 This is due to the inherent challenge of determining the exact set of constituent elements solely from an IR spectrum. \textbf{(3)} However, incorporating any form of chemical information consistently improved performance over using only IR spectra (\textbf{No Knowledge}), highlighting the importance of a flexible framework capable of integrating various types of available chemical information.
-In conclusion, each expert in \proposed~ plays a distinct and effective role in structure elucidation while flexibly integrating various forms of chemical information, demonstrating the potential extensibility of the multi-agent framework for spectral analysis tasks.
+In conclusion, each expert in \proposed~ plays a distinct and effective role in structure elucidation while flexibly integrating various forms of chemical information, demonstrating the potential extensibility of the multi-agent framework for spectral analysis tasks. {Further experiments evaluating the robustness of \proposed~to ambiguous chemical information are provided in Appendix~\ref{app: Robustness of LLMs to ambiguous chemical information}}.